Always Keep Your Promises: A Model-Agnostic Attribution Algorithm for Neural Networks: Methods

 \subsubsection{Caching Promise Structures}

-This covers, however, only the first pass of the LRP algorithm.
-It is worth noting that repeated runs of LRP on the same model architecture yield an identical set of saved Promise computation paths.
-As a result, caching these paths can significantly improve the scalability of the algorithm.
-Once a Promise's computation path has been defined, it can effectively be reduced to a single node, therefore eliminating the graph traversal overhead of its internal nodes.

-Another benefit which arises from both the caching and this reduction is that the traversal order becomes strictly determined by the topological ordering of the nodes.
-Recall that due to the issue of Promise Deadlock that can be encountered during initial traversal, propagation of Promises may cause the traversal to temporarily disobey this ordering for the sake of searching ahead for missing activations.
-However, if we know the Promise chains beforehand and can reduce them to single nodes, then the order in which we perform computations becomes fully deterministic and independent of edge connections, reducing the graph traversal overhead to $O(n)$.
+The previously described methodology covers only the first pass of the LRP algorithm.
+Repeated runs of LRP on the same model architecture yield an identical set of saved Promise computation paths.
+So, we cache these paths to improve the algorithm's scalability.
+Once a Promise's computation path has been defined, it can effectively be reduced to a single node, eliminating the graph traversal overhead of its internal nodes.
+Finally, consider that if we know the Promise chains beforehand and can reduce them to single nodes, then the order in which we perform computations becomes fully deterministic and independent of edge connections, reducing the graph traversal overhead to $O(n)$, even when promise deadlock is encountered during initial traversal.